 The DMV and VC 23152(b) Charges

 The California DMV plays an important role in all DUI charges, including those tied to VC 23152(b).
-Drivers who are charged with a DUI for driving with a blood alcohol content of 0.08 percent or higher will need to request a hearing with the DMV within 10 days of an arrest.
+Drivers charged with a DUI for driving with a blood alcohol content of 0.08 percent or higher must request a hearing with the DMV within ten days of an arrest.

 The DMV can automatically suspend an individual’s driver’s license if this hearing is not requested.
 This suspension can occur even if a driver beats any criminal charges they are facing.

-It is very important that any driver accused of a VC 23152(b) violation contacts the DMV immediately.
-Drivers can reach out to a criminal defense lawyer in Los Angeles to get help handling both the DMV and the criminal charges they are facing after a DUI arrest.
+It is essential that any driver accused of a VC 23152(b) violation contacts the DMV immediately.
+Drivers can reach out to a criminal defense lawyer in Los Angeles to get help handling the DMV and the criminal charges they are facing after a DUI arrest.

 Fighting Charges Under VC 23152(b)

-There are legal defenses that can be used if a driver is charged with driving with a blood alcohol content of 0.08 percent or higher.
+Legal defenses can be used if a driver is charged with driving with a blood alcohol content of 0.08 percent or higher.
 A criminal defense lawyer may be able to argue: